DevKarenC/100-days-of-code/README.md

 - [x] Continue the Todo List Project

 **Thoughts**: I came across the [MDN Learning Area](https://developer.mozilla.org/en-US/docs/Learn/Front-end_web_developer) that offers a vast variety of articles and active learning practices to complete for different topics in web development.
 I had previously read some articles as they were suggested by the Odin Project, but didn't know MDN also offered such a roadmap for beginners striving to become a front-end web developer.
 I primarily used MDN for documentation purposes to confirm my knowledge regarding the built-in functions, but seeing that there are many interesting topics such as cross-browser testing and Accessibility guides, I can see myself visiting MDN more often for these resources.

+## Day 33: Mar 3, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] JavaScript30 Day 28 (Video Speed Controller)
+- [x] Continue the Todo List Project

+**Thoughts**: I made a good progress on the Todo List project today, and I think part of the reason is that I tried not to get overwhelmed by the number of functionalities I need to add.
+It helped to break them down into smaller pieces and tackle them one at a time.
+For instance, I had to convert the static todo list page to render dynamically in response to the user's click events.
+I tried to break it down by thinking about "What should happen when the user first clicks on the todo list on the side nav bar?
+What should appear first?
+How would the data behind the scenes change?", then made small but frequent commits to the repository.
+I hope to finalize the project by the end of this week and leave time to refactor and improve the code base.